basejumpa/HelloMSP430/Readme.md

+Note: This page has been created with the wonderfull http://tmpvar.com/markdown.html

 # Getting Started With MSP430 GNU Eclipse on Windows
 Do you like to play with TI MSP430 Launchpad and use open source software only?
 If you follow the instructions below you end up with a Hello-World-Program on your MSP430-Launchpad
 * developed on a host of type Windows 7 x64,